-- -fmls_ratio_integral_to_neg value threshold the ratio between the integral of a positive FOD lobe, and the integral of the largest negative lobe.
-Any lobe that fails to exceed the integral dictated by this ratio will be discarded.
-Default: 0. - -fmls_ratio_peak_to_mean_neg value threshold the ratio between the peak amplitude of a positive FOD lobe, and the mean peak amplitude of all negative lobes.
-Any lobe that fails to exceed the peak amplitude dictated by this ratio will be discarded.
-Default: 1. - -fmls_peak_value value threshold the raw peak amplitude of positive FOD lobes.
+- -fmls_integral value threshold absolute numerical integral of positive FOD lobes.
+Any lobe for which the integral is smaller than this threshold will be discarded.
+Default: 0. - -fmls_peak_value value threshold the raw peak amplitude of positive FOD lobes.
 Any lobe for which the peak amplitude is smaller than this threshold will be discarded.
 Default: 0.1. - -fmls_no_thresholds disable all FOD lobe thresholding; every lobe with a positive FOD amplitude will be retained. - -fmls_peak_ratio_to_merge value specify the amplitude ratio between a sample and the smallest peak amplitude of the adjoining lobes, above which the lobes will be merged.
 This is the relative amplitude between the smallest of two adjoining lobes, and the 'bridge' between the two lobes.
 A value of 1.0 will never merge two peaks into a single lobe; a value of 0.0 will always merge lobes unless they are bisected by a zero crossing.
-Default: 1.
+Default: 1. - -nii output the directions and index file in nii format (instead of the default mif) - -dirpeak define the fixel direction as the peak lobe direction as opposed to the lobe mean